Promotions: Discover all of the latest promotions & offers including cashback. Find out more.

 Smeg's guide to induction hobs

-Discover everything you need to know about Induction hobs and why they could be the right choice for you.
+Transform your kitchen with our state-of-the-art induction hobs to cook smarter, not harder.
+Discover everything you need to know about Induction hobs, why they could be the right choice for you, and how to choose the best induction hob for your kitchen.

 Induction is faster than gas cooking, taking just over a minute to boil a pint of water.
 They can also cool down quickly when needed, making them the most flexible cooking option for chefs.